xgds/xgds_map_server/xgds_map_server/static/xgds_map_server/help/addMapLayer.rst

 Description
 	The description of the Map Layer, seen on hovering in the map tree.

+Region
+	The region on the map which contains this Map Layer.

 Locked
 	If nobody should be able to modify this Map Layer, check locked.